gomorpheus/morpheus-docs/release_notes/compatibility.rst

 Breaking Changes
 ================

+- 5.4.12: :Guacd: Guacd is now complied iwth libssh2-1.10.0 on all platforms.
+Appliances on SLES15 may need openssl-devel manually installed for guacd to succesfully compile.
+- 5.4.12: :Session Manager: Morpheus features a new session manager that was necessary in order to resolve expiring connections from the agents due to a Spring framework update.
+This new session manager no longer requires Sticky Sessions and they can now be turned off at the load balancer if so desired.
+However, keeping them on is totally reasonable as well as it reduces overall system load.
+Rolling restarts no longer kick you out of your session if sticky sessions are off as it distributes your session data across the morpheus nodes in an HA environment.
+Additionally, overall system load is reduced as a result of the new session manager.
 - 5.4.9: |morpheus| 5.4.9 adds the "Provisioning: State" Role permission.
 This permission determines access to the State tab for Terraform-backed Instances and is set to "None" by default.
 On upgrade, only System Admin users will be able to see the State tab for these Instances.
 For other users who should have this access, edit their Roles to include "Provisioning: State" permissions.
 - 5.4.5: Warning: Database indexes added for account_usage and metadata_tag tables.
 Customers with very large account_usage and/or metadata_tag tables (10 million+) may experience slower initial morpheus-ui loading time after upgrading to 5.4.5, as well as additional database load.
 - 5.4.5: 'AVI Load Balancer' renamed to 'NSX Advanced Load Balancer'